Weihrauch/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 * `max_instance_count` - (Required) The maximum number of worker nodes to autoscale to based on the cluster's activity.

 * `min_instance_count` - (Required) The minimum number of worker nodes to autoscale to based on the cluster's activity.

 ---

+A `script_actions` block supports the following:

+* `name` - (Required) An unique name of script action

+* `uri` - (Required) An uri where the script could be fetched example : "https://hdiconfigactions.blob.core.windows.net/linuxospatchingrebootconfigv02/*install-updates-schedule-reboots.sh"

+* `parameters` - (Optionnal) A string which consist in space separated arguments for script

+-> **NOTE:** Some section/keys pair are blacklisted for modification throught `configuration_override` block because they conflict with Microsoft auto defined values at build or other speciliazed ressource blocks like `hive`, `oozie`, `ambari` , `gateway` already setup those section/keys/value

+---